 A welfare power of attorney is for health and care decisions.
-It includes making decisions about:

-- treatment

-- care

-- medication

-- where you will live or be cared for.
+It includes things like treatment, care, medication and where you will live or be cared for.
 These powers can only start when you are not able to make these decisions for yourself.
-Some people also make an advance directive to make their wishes clear about treatment at the end of life.
+Some people also make an advance directive to make their wishes clear about treatment at the end of life (see pages 52 to 53).
 Talk to your solicitor about which is most suitable for you.